zrhoffman/vscode-go/Debugging-Go-code-using-VS-Code.md

 _Solution_: Run `which dlv` in the command line.
 If this doesnt match your `GOPATH/bin`, then delete the `dlv` file in your `GOPATH/bin`

+### could not launch process: stat ***/debug.test: no such file or directory

+You may see this in the debug console, while trying to run in the `test` mode.
+This happens when the `program` attribute points to a folder with no test files.

+_Solution_: Ensure that the `program` attribute points to the folder that contains the test files you want to run.